aryan2-7/ascii-contribution-heatmap/README.md

     ░ █   ▓   ░ ▓ ▒ ▓     ▒ ▓ █ ░ █ ░ ░   █   █ █ ░ ▓   ░ █ ░   █ █   ▒   ░ ░ ░   ▒ ▒ ▓   ▓   ▓     ▒ ▓ ░

 Less   ░ ▒ ▓ █ More

 ```
+> This ASCII vesion in the Profile README.md will not have the horizontal scrollbar that you may see here

 </details>